 Introduction

-Psychological research on clothing usually focuses on the social and cultural perceptions of people's clothing choices.
-Most of this research is conducted in work places and reflects how people perceive and judge professionality and reliability of others by their clothes (e.g. Rehman, Mietrt, Cope & Kilpatrick, 2005; Howlett et al., 2015).
-In this context, the effect of clothes on the wearer is addressed by the relationship between formal or informal style of dress to workers' self perception at work (Paluchette, Karl & Rust, 2006).
+Most psychological research on clothing focuses on social and cultural perceptions of the clothing that people choose to wear.
+It is conducted primarily in work places and reflects how people perceive and judge professionality and reliability of others by their clothes (e.g. Rehman, Mietrt, Cope & Kilpatrick, 2005; Howlett et al., 2015).
+Thus its focus is on the effect of clothes on the observer, and not on what the choice of clothing indicates about an individual’s body image or personality (Paluchette, Karl & Rust, 2006).

-There is hardly any research attention to the idiosyncratic meanings of clothes and the emotional functions of daily choices of clothing.
-Past writers and theorists have proposed that clothing is the external manifestation of the self (Cooley, 1092; Flugel, 1930; James, 2007; Sontag & Schlater, 1982).
-Expressions such as "the second skin" and "the visible self" suggest both the physical contiguity of clothing to the body and the psychological proximity of clothing to self.
+There is a paucity of research on the idiosyncratic meanings of clothes and the emotional functions performed by the decisions made every day by about to wear —even though earlier theorists proposed that clothing is the external manifestation of the self (Cooley, 1902; Flugel, 1930; James, 2007; Sontag & Schlater, 1982).
+Expressions such as "the second skin" and "the visible self" suggest both the physical nearness of clothing to the body and the psychological proximity of clothing to the self.

-The psychological closeness of clothing to self was defined and constructed by Sontag & Lee (2004) as the extent to which clothing is (1) perceived as one with the self or as a component of the self, (2) recognized as an aspect of appearance by which the self is established and validated, (3) recognized as a significant symbol of one’s identity, mood, or attitude, (4) perceived as an expression of self-regard or self-worth, (5) recognized as an element of an affective response to self-evaluation, or (6) related to body cathexis.
+Sontag and Lee (2004) define the psychological closeness of clothing is determined by the extent to which clothing is (1) perceived as one with the self or as a component of the self; (2) recognized as an aspect of appearance by which the self is established and validated; (3) recognized as a significant symbol of one’s identity, mood, or attitude; (4) perceived as an expression of self-regard or self-worth, (5) recognized as an element of an affective response to self-evaluation; or (6) related to body cathexis.

-This concept highlights an unanswered question, why do people in same social cultural environments choose certain clothing styles and not others.
-Kwon's (1991) research suggests that clothing choices of individuals can be a reflection of how they feel about themselves and not only how they want others to feel about them.
-It has been documented that individuals reinforce their mood and express their feelings through their clothing (Kallstrom, 2009).
-One's mood can be altered because the clothes selected may be perceived as fashionable, enhance individuality, provide physical comfort or enhance confidence (Kang, Johnson & Kim, 2013).
+The psychological effect of clothes on the wearers themselves was demonstrated by Adam and Galinsky's (2012) research, which found that simply donning a white lab coat increased physicians’ performance on attention-related tasks and their selective attention.
+The researchers coined the term "enclothed cognition," which differs from embodied cognition because the link between physical experience and its symbolic meaning is indirect: it is the item of clothing that carries the symbolic meaning.

-The psychological effect of clothes on wearers was demonstrated by Adam & Galinsky's (2012) research, that found that identifying a white lab coat as a doctor's coat increased sustained attention.
-Adam & Galinsky coined the term "enclothed cognition" – framework that is different from embodied cognition because the link between physical experience and its symbolic meaning is indirect, as it is the item of clothing that carries the symbolic meaning.
+This concept of clothing’s symbolic and emotional meaning raises an important question: Why do people in the same social cultural environment choose certain clothing styles and not others?
+Kwon's (1991) research suggests that individuals’ clothing choices can be a reflection of how they feel about themselves, and not only about how they want others to feel about them.
+Research has shown that individuals reinforce their mood and express their feelings through their clothing (Kallstrom, 2009).
+Mood can be altered because the clothes selected may be perceived as fashionable, enhancing individuality and confidence, as well as providing physical comfort (Kang, Johnson & Kim, 2013).
+The sample of female shoppers studied by Tiggerman and Lacey (2009) primarily chose clothes for the positive functions of assurance, fashion, and comfort.

-Psychological research on dress and clothing practices is concerned almost exclusively with women.
-One rationale for this is evidence that men are less interested in clothing and fashion than women.
-Millennials are likely to enjoy shopping but still women are more involved with fashion compared to men (Pentecost & Andrews, 2010).
-However, men have come under increasing pressure to conform to the cultural ideal of a lean, well-toned, muscular build, and men also manage their appearance and body image through clothes (Frith & Gleeson, 2004).
+To date, psychological research on dress and clothing practices has focused almost exclusively on Western women.
+One rationale for this focus is that Western men are less interested in clothing and fashion than women; millennials of all genders are likely to enjoy shopping, but women are still more involved with fashion than men (Pentecost & Andrews, 2010).
+However, men have come under increasing pressure to conform to the cultural ideal of a lean, well-toned, muscular body, and they also manage their appearance and body image through clothes (Frith & Gleeson, 2004).